This Abandoned School Might Just Be The Most Haunted Place In Rhode Island

 So, what are your thoughts about the abandoned Woonsocket Middle School?
 Does it give you the shivers?
 Tell us your thoughts in the comments!

 For more spooky destinations in Rhode Island, you might want to check out some of the most terrifying places in Rhode Island that might just be too scary to ever visit.
+If you do visit one of the most haunted places in Rhode Island, make sure you take a camera to document your experiences.

 Abandoned Woonsocket Middle School